openebs/website/website/src/blogs/storage-is-evolving.md

 Before the turn of the century, storage systems were typically controlled by dedicated firmware running on custom hardware.
 These proprietary systems were time-consuming to design, expensive to build, and resistant to innovation.

-In 1998, Software Defined Storage was pioneered by DataCore Software with its SANsymphony suite of products, based on the realization that general-purpose computers had become fast enough to handle the demands of a high-performance storage stack.
+In 1998, Software-Defined Storage was pioneered by DataCore Software with its SANsymphony suite of products, based on the realization that general-purpose computers had become fast enough to handle the demands of a high-performance storage stack.
 For context, this was an era when a system with more than two cores was a rarity and both memory and storage were measured in MBs!
 The primary protocol in use in the enterprise was SCSI, whether directly connected or accessed through a Fibre Channel network, response times were measured in the tens of milliseconds, and accessing storage over Ethernet using iSCSI was only just starting to be worked on.

 ## The hardware environment is changing!